Useful Links for Parents

 self-harm with their children.

-If you feel that you would like support the link below provides access to an online course that helps us to understand what self-harm is and what may make young people vulnerable to it.
+If you feel that you would like support the link below provides access to a free online course that helps us to understand what self-harm is and what may contribute to young people becoming vulnerable to it.

 School Health Service Referral